Grasscutters/Grasscutter/README.md

       ​	Double click for [install](https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate#installing-a-trusted-root-certificate) or ...

-      - Via command line
+      - Via command line (needs administration privileges)

         ```shell
         certutil -addstore root %USERPROFILE%\.mitmproxy\mitmproxy-ca-cert.cer
         ```

-    - Fiddler Classic: Run Fiddler Classic, turn on `Decrypt https traffic` in setting and change the default port there (Tools -> Options -> Connections) to anything other than `8888`, and load [this script](https://github.com/Grasscutters/Grasscutter/wiki/Resources#fiddler-classic-jscript).
+    - Fiddler Classic: Run Fiddler Classic, turn on `Decrypt HTTPS traffic` in (Tools -> Options -> HTTPS) and change the default port in (Tools -> Options -> Connections) to anything other than `8888`, and load [this script](https://github.com/Grasscutters/Grasscutter/wiki/Resources#fiddler-classic-jscript) (copy and paste the script in the `FiddlerScript` tab).

     - [Hosts file](https://github.com/Grasscutters/Grasscutter/wiki/Resources#hosts-file)

 2. Set network proxy to `127.0.0.1:8080` or the proxy port you specified.

-**You can also use `start.cmd` to start servers and proxy daemons automatically, but you have to set up JAVA_HOME enviroment and `start_config.cmd`.**
+**You can also use `start.cmd` to start servers and proxy daemons automatically, but you have to set up JAVA_HOME enviroment and configure the `start_config.cmd` file.**

 ### Building